xXleowXx/gitlab-charts/doc/backup-restore/backup.md

 ## Backup the secrets

-You also need to save a copy of the rails secrets.
-(These are not included in the backup as a security precaution.
-We recommend keeping your full backup that includes the database separate from the copy of the secrets.)
+You also need to save a copy of the rails secrets as these are not included in the backup as a security precaution.
+We recommend keeping your full backup that includes the database separate from the copy of the secrets.

 1. Find the object name for the rails secrets